Reference

 Network slot.

 A peer (sender or receiver) may have multiple slots, which may be independently bound or connected.
-You can use multiple slots on sender to connect it to multiple receiver addresses, and you can use multiple slots on receiver to bind it to multiple receiver address.
+You can use multiple slots on sender to connect it to multiple receiver addresses, or you can use multiple slots on receiver to bind it to multiple receiver addresses.

-Slots are numbered from zero and are created implicitly.
-Just specify slot index when binding or connecting endpoint, and slot will be automatically created if it was not created yet.
+Slots are created implicitly.
+Just specify slot index when binding or connecting endpoint, and slot will be automatically created if it doesn’t exist yet.
+Slot indices can be arbitrary numbers and does not need to be continuous.

 static const roc_slot ROC_SLOT_DEFAULT = 0